 The process of fermenting cocoa beans can have many tasty results.
 It is also a very time-consuming and balanced process where even the best beans can fail.
 A rainstorm or roasting at too high a temperature can ruin or reduce the quality of the beans produced.
 The best-fermented beans get to be in the best chocolate products.
 For more information, please subscribe and follow our bean to bar journey at Anarchy Farm.

-To experience ‘the taste of freedom‘, visit our online store here for exclusive Anarchy Chocolate products fresh from the farm, made from the tree to bar with love.
+To experience ‘the taste of freedom‘, visit our online store here for exclusive Anarchy Chocolate products fresh from the farm, made from the tree to bar with love in Trat, Thailand.

 How Do You Ferment Cocoa Beans?